 1. Wagner Park

 The 3.5-acre park is named for Robert F. Wagner Jr. who served in a number of civic positions including as former NYC deputy mayor.

 This park is a mixture of neatly cut lawns and densely planted gardens.

 Paths and walkways weave through it, and several public works of art are located here.
 It is one of the airiest and most open parks in NYC as it sits right next to the Hudson River.

 You might even forget for a minute that you are in the huge metropolis that New York City is.

 But then you look out into the distance and see the Statue of Liberty and you remember exactly where you are.

 This stark, modernist sculpture is aptly named.
-The EYES were placed in Wagner Park in 1995 and are the work of the artist, Louise Bourgeois.
+The EYES was placed in Wagner Park in 1995 and is the work of the artist, Louise Bourgeois.